Compare any two graphics cards:

 OpenGL Version OpenGL 3.2 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the largest amount of information (measured in MB per second) that can be transferred across the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by its memory speed.
-If the card has DDR type memory, the result should be multiplied by 2 again.
+Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be moved across the external memory interface within a second.
+It's worked out by multiplying the interface width by its memory speed.
+If it uses DDR memory, it should be multiplied by 2 again.
 If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the faster the card will be in general.
+The better the card's memory bandwidth, the faster the card will be in general.
 It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that can be applied in one second.
+This number is calculated by multiplying the total texture units of the card by the core speed of the chip.
+The higher this number, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly write to the local memory per second - measured in millions of pixels per second.
-The figure is worked out by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate is also dependant on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
+Pixel rate is worked out by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.

 Display Prices